srirangamv/srirangamv.github.io/_posts/2019-05-26-running-flask-inside-container.md

 ---

 <h3><a name="section1">Docker Introduction</a></h3>
-<p>According to the Wikipedia, Docker is a collection of interoperating software-as-a-service and platform-as-a-service offerings that employ operating-system-level virtualization to cultivate development and delivery of software inside standardized software packages called containers.</p>
+<p>According to the Wikipedia, "Docker is a collection of interoperating software-as-a-service and platform-as-a-service offerings that employ operating-system-level virtualization to cultivate development and delivery of software inside standardized software packages called containers."</p>

 <p>
-It is a container platform that enables developers, enterprises build, share, run code seamlessly anywhere.
+Essentially, It is a container platform that enables developers and enterprises build, share, and run code seamlessly anywhere.
 </p>
 <h3><a name="section2">Why Docker?</a></h3>
 <ul>
-  <li>Light: e.g., A physical machine running 10 Docker container means, all the 10 containers shares a single kernel. whereas a physical machine running 5 VMs will have 5 different Operating Systems.</li>
+  <li>Light: A physical machine that is running 10 Docker containers, means, all these 10 containers shares a single OS kernel whereas a physical machine running 5 VMs will have 5 different Operating Systems.</li>
   <li>Sharing: Anyone can download/pull publicly available images and start running the containers.</li>
   <li>Distribution:Anyone can create an image and publish to Docker Registry.</li>
   <li>Scale: Docker container are easily scalable.</li>